-For absences of more than 10% in classes of 20 hours or more, makeup work or tutoring will be required to fulfill the attendance requirement.
+For absences of more than 10% in classes of 20 hours or more, makeup work or tutoring will be required to fulfill attendance requirement.
+VA students must adhere to this requirement on a monthly basis to continue VA funding.
 For absences of classes fewer than 20 hours, students may be required to retake the class.
+VA funding is not eligible for extension of program due to unsatisfactory attendance and progress.
+VA attendance is reviewed monthly and must be 80% or better.
+VA Students who drop below 80% attendance will be placed on probation for 30 days and if they show no improvement they will then be reported to VA for termination of VA benefits.
 Decisions will be considered on a case by case basis.
 However, in all cases, mitigating circumstances will be considered for each student.
 Students who miss more than 20% of a course must take the course over which may cause a delay in their previously scheduled graduation.
+Not eligible for VA funding: VA funding is prohibited for repeat of prior training.
 Students are required to successfully complete an exit interview in order to be complete and receive documents of completion.
 With approval of the director, student may use hours from one module to substitute for hours of another module or course.
-VA Students who drop below 80% in a course or in the program will be reported to VA for termination of VA benefits.
+With approval of the director, student may use hours from one module to substitute for hours of another module or course.
 Students who miss 10 consecutive unexcused scheduled days without contact or approval from the college may be withdrawn due to D.O.E. regulations.
 In reality, the school reserves the right to withdraw a student sooner than the 10 consecutive scheduled days.
 In addition, if two thirds of the class in a program has very poor attendance including but not limited to failing satisfactory progress, the remaining students may be transferred to another section or schedule as it is available.
 This has never happened and would be unusual.
 In all cases, attendance procedures shall be in compliance with Title IV regulations.